RainyCityCoder/RainyCityCoder/README.md

 Oh you thought I do Olympic diving?
 My bad.
 Platform diving athletes are incredible, but sadly I do not have the inner ear for it (mine dislikes spinning/flipping).
 I'd make a poor acrobat.
 Or Spiderman.

-I’m currently learning Python3, AWS, and going through the MIT CS50 curriculum.
-I'm also dabbling in MySQL.
+I’m currently learning Python3, and going through the MIT CS50 curriculum.
+I'm also dabbling in SQL.
 Next up in the SCUBA world is Rescue Diver.

 How to reach me ... [to be added]